TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 Possible values = Any positive number.

 Default value:

-- DisplayWidth  = 854
+- DisplayWidth  = 1280
-- DisplayHeight = 480
+- DisplayHeight = 720

+Note: The default value of this preference is not constant.

 ### DisplayResolution

 Possible values are your GPU supported resolutions.

 ### DisplayId

 Default value: nothing